ARKye03/One-line-Interpreter/readme.md

 - It prints the tokens of the input, e.g print(25), shows 25, print("Hello World"), shows Hello World.
 - Declare vars like, let x = 25 in print(x) shows 25. let x = "Hello World" in print(x) shows Hello World. let Ez = 1 in print("Cute kitty") shows Cute kitty.
 - It can't do operations like, let x = 25 in print(x + 25) shows 50. let x = 25 in print(x - 25) shows 0. let x = 25 in print(x * 25) shows 625. let x = 25 in print(x / 25) shows 1.
 For now!
+- Also, you can declare functions like `function read_line(x)`, and it will recognize the function, function name and parameters, but it won't do a shit.